 The Eternal City, the Jewish Way

-Rome is home to the world’s oldest continuous Jewish community in all of Europe!
-Capital of Italy and previously the Roman Empire, it is also referred to as the ‘Eternal City’.
-Jews have lived in Rome for thousands of years, and have always played a vital role in its vibrant history.
+Come and discover the home of the oldest continuous Jewish community in all of Europe!
+Jews have lived in Rome for thousands of years, and throughout those years have played a vital role in the city’s vibrant history.

-The Roman Jewish Ghetto may be small, but it is packed with history and the vitality of the present-day community.
-Your Milk & Honey Tours guide is ready to take you on a fascinating journey through over 2,000 years!
-A longer Jewish and main sites tour, told from a Jewish perspective, will include the most famous outdoor sights of the Eternal City including Campo dei Fiori, Piazza Navona, the Pantheon, the Column of Marcus Aurelius, Trevi Fountain, the Spanish Steps as well as some intimate, less known sites.
+The Roman Jewish Ghetto may be unassuming, but it is dense with history and the vitality of the present-day community.
+Your Milk & Honey Tours guide is ready to take you on a fascinating journey through over 2,000 years of history!
+A longer Jewish and major sites tour, told from a Jewish perspective, will include the most famous outdoor sights of the Eternal City including Campo dei Fiori, Piazza Navona, the Pantheon, the Column of Marcus Aurelius, Trevi Fountain, the Spanish Steps as well as some intimate, lesser known sites.

 Contact us today and we'll customize a tour to suit your wishes!